ABignaud/MetaVir/README.md

 The goal of this pipeline is to detect phage bacterial host and to build phage MAGs based on the contig host detected, and a classical binning of the contigs based on the covergae and the sequences.

+THIS MODULE ARE NOW INCLUDED ON METATOR AND IS NOW LONGER MAINTAINED HERE: https://github.com/koszullab/metaTOR

 ## Installation

 ### Requirements